aws-samples/genai-llm-cpu-sagemaker/README.md

 1. Navigate to https://huggingface.co/TheBloke and choose GGUF model of your choice for example https://huggingface.co/TheBloke/llama-2-7B-Arguments-GGUF, scroll to provided files.
 Usually Q4_K_M is good enough compromise (based on our testing but feel free to try yourself).

+2. Destroy previous Sagemaker configuration stack and endpoint:
+`./cicd/cdk-undeploy-from.sh <account-id> <region-name> ModelConfigurationStack` `./cicd/cdk-undeploy-from.sh <account-id> <region-name> ModelServingStack`

-2. Update values of the variables in `app-config.ini` to use a new model:
+3. Update values of the variables in `app-config.ini` to use a new model:
     * model_hugging_face_name - set Hugging Face model name e.g. "TheBloke/llama-2-7B-Arguments-GGUF"
     * model_full_name         - set Hugging Face file full name e.g. "llama-2-7b-chat.Q4_K_M.gguf"

-3. Re-run ModelDownload stack to download new model to S3 bucket:
+4. Re-run ModelDownload stack to and wait for as new model to be downloaded to S3 bucket:
 `./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelDownloadStack` \

-4. Deploy and configure new SageMaker Endpoint:
+> model bucket name is value of the output parameter ModelDownloadStack.modelbucketname

+5.Create new Sagemaker endpoint:
 `./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelServingStack` \

+6. Wait until endpoint is InService and configure new Sagemaker endpoint:
 `./cicd/cdk-deploy-stack-to.sh <account-id> <region-name> ModelConfigurationStack` \

 ### Credits